intel/rsp-sw-toolkit-im-suite-mqtt-device-service/README.md

 ```

 ### Adding to EdgeX
----
-    Note: If the EdgeX services are up and running, stop the services with the following command:

-    docker-compose down

----
 1. To use this service with Docker go to the directory with the EdgeX `docker-compose.yml` file you downloaded in the [EdgeX prerequisites section](#EdgeX).
 2. Add the following code snippet to the DEVICE SERVICES section of the EdgeX `docker-compose.yml`.
 This snippet also gives it network access to the EdgeX services and the MQTT broker.
 If the EdgeX services are reachable on a network named `edgex-network` (this is the default name in the EdgeX Edinburgh docker-compose.yml) and the MQTT broker is reachable via `172.17.0.1`.

-Section to add to the `docker-compose.yml`:
+Section to add to the `docker-compose.yml` (remember spacing and alignment is important!):

 ```yaml
   mqtt-device-service: